python/cpython/Doc/tutorial/stdlib.rst

 from URLs and :mod:`smtplib` for sending mail::

    >>> from urllib.request import urlopen
+   >>> with urlopen('http://tycho.usno.navy.mil/cgi-bin/timer.pl') as response:
-   >>> for line in urlopen('http://tycho.usno.navy.mil/cgi-bin/timer.pl'):
+   ...     for line in response:
    ...         line = line.decode('utf-8')  # Decoding the binary data to text.
    ...         if 'EST' in line or 'EDT' in line:  # look for Eastern Time ...             print(line)

    <BR>Nov.
 25, 09:43:32 PM EST